-The methodology used to develop these estimates remains under development; the estimates reported in UK Natural Capital Accounts: 2019 are experimental and should be interpreted in this context.
+The methodology used to develop these estimates remains under development; the estimates reported in The UK natural capital accounts: 2020 are experimental and should be interpreted in this context.

 Experimental Statistics are those that are in the testing phase, are not yet fully developed and have not been submitted for assessment to the UK Statistics Authority.
 Experimental Statistics are published to involve customers and stakeholders in their development and as a means of building in quality at an early stage.